MaximumCrash/blackgamedevs_v2/.github/ISSUE_TEMPLATE/edit-a-person-entry.md

 ---
 name: Edit a Person Entry
 about: Template to propose changes to an existing person entry
-title: 'BGD Edit Person Entry: YOURNAME'
+title: "BGD Edit Person Entry: YOURNAME"
 labels: Edit Entry
-assignees: ''
+assignees: ""
 ---

 <-- Include only what you want to change! -->